isaaclyman/blackswan-js/README.md

 blackswan.settings.setImproviser(function (scale, duration) {
   // `scale` is an object with the following properties:
   //   Config: an object with the following properties:
-  //     durations: an array of numbers of beats
+  //     durations: an array of note values
   //     style: an array of blackswan.as style values
   //   Playables: an array of strings and/or arrays of strings.
 Each string is a note
   //    name e.g. 'c4' in either case.
 Strings are meant to be notes, and arrays
   //    of strings are meant to be chords.
-  // `duration` is the number of beats that should be improvised over.
+  // `duration` is the duration (note value) that should be improvised over.
   // Return an array of blackswan.note(...), blackswan.chord(...), and/or
   //  blackswan.rest(...)
 });